Nepal Tibet Bhutan Tour

 Flight time: About 25 minutes

 We will sluggishly enjoy breakfast in the hotel.
 Firstly, We can explore some more tourist hubs in Pokhara in the morning.
-Then, in the mid-day, we drive to Pokhara airport and hop into the plane.
+Then, mid-day, we drive to Pokhara airport and hop into the plane.
 The short, exciting flight takes us back to Kathmandu.
 Soon you will find yourself sleeping in a hotel room.

 In the evening, we will visit the remaining destinations of Kathmandu valley, like Patan Durbar Square.
 It’s an artistic masterpiece with a lot of metal and wooden artwork.
 We drive back to the hotel for dinner, and then you can enjoy the rest of the time according to your will.